 Blind Justice, by Kimann Schultz, is seated, draped in cloaks whose complexity illustrate the difficult nature of Her task.
 Her posture is defiant and self-assured.
 She holds close a set of canopic jars, symbolizing the heart and soul that must go into the pursuit of truth and justice.
 The mask at Her feet represents the theatre that thrives within the arena that is the courtroom, where passion and oratory intertwine truths and deceptions as disparate goals and agendas are pursued.
 The books represent the laws of man and the learning that defines our humanity and the reasoning that is ultimately our salvation.
 An intense play of light and dark illustrates the ever-changing ways in which the tangible and abstract are seen.
 Shadows represent the dark side, and bright light contrasts as the resolution when – however fleeting – Justice is served.

-Blind Justice is an original work by kimann, available as a hand-signed and numbered limited edition of 250.
-The artwork is printed on 80# bright white acid-free cover paper with a sheet size of 12.5″ x 18″ and actual image size slightly smaller, this print is of an original drawing that combines both pen and ink and pencil.
+Blind Justice is an original work by kimann, available as a hand-signed and numbered print edition of 250.
+The artwork is printed on 80# bright white acid-free cover paper with a sheet size of 12.5″ x 18″. this print is of an original drawing that combines both pen and ink and pencil.
 Inquire at email@example.com